 Admission to Practice

-Any attorney admitted to practice in the State of California or before a court of the United States is eligible to practice in the Tribal Court.
-The court may also admit Tribal citizens as lay advocates, and other persons as advocates, to practice before the court by completing a Lay Advocate Application to Practice and a Lay Advocate Oath of Admission.
-In order to be admitted to practice, attorneys must complete an Attorney Application to Practice and an Attorney Oath of Admission form, and advocates must complete an Advocate Application to Practice and an Advocate Oath of Admission form.
+An attorney admitted to practice in the State of California or before a court of the United States is eligible to practice in the Tribal Court.
+Other attorneys admitted to practice in another state other than California may be admitted as an Advocate.
+The Tribal Court may also admit Tribal citizens as Lay Advocates.
+In order to be admitted to practice, applicants must complete an Application to Practice and an Oath of Admission form.
 Admissions to practice expire on January 31st of each year, and both attorneys and advocates are required to pay a $100 admission or renewal fee.

 Tribal Court Forms (Adobe Acrobat

 *New forms are continuously under development.
 Please check back for updates.